Enabling seed policies

 Action learning questions

-- What type of policy mechanisms can accelerate seed-system innovation, technology transfers, and meaningful partnerships that improve smallholder access to improved varieties and quality seed?
+- What type of innovative mechanisms can accelerate the effective implementation of seed policies?
+More specifically, what types of structures, systems, products, services, regulations, and guidelines can advance seed-system innovation, knowledge transfers, and meaningful partnerships between public and private sector—including farmers themselves—to improve smallholder access to improved varieties and quality seed?

 Outcome 1.
 Policy and policy design processes, and policy implementation processes at national level understood, analysed, and improved

 Outcome 2.
 Strategies for national policies to incorporate and benefit from conventions, agreements, organizations, networks, and initiatives at the national, regional, continental, and global levels designed

 Outcome 3.
 Innovative mechanisms designed to accelerate seed system innovation, knowledge transfers, and public-private partnerships